tanya-tki/wish_sales_analysis/README.md

 *	has_urgency_banner and urgency_text columns have 1100 nulls, indicating that most products in the dataset do not have an urgency banner.
 I will replace the null values with zeros.
 *	merchant_profile_picture has 1138 nulls, suggesting that for many merchants, the profile picture data is missing.

-3.3.3	Replaced NULL values with zero
+3.4.3	Replaced NULL values with zero
-Since the free trial version of Bigquery doesn’t allow SET and UPDATE functions which can modify the data directly, I had to find another way by creating a new table instead.
+Since the free trial version of Bigquery doesn’t allow SET and UPDATE functions which can modify the data directly, we have to find another way by creating a new table instead.
 ```
 CREATE TABLE project.wish_sales_datasets.summer_product_rating_and_performance01 AS
 SELECT